mith36/XSS-PrO/README.md

-# XSS-HuNtEr
+# XSS_PRO
-XSS-HuNtEr is a powerful tool designed to detect Cross-Site Scripting (XSS) vulnerabilities in web applications.
+XSS_PRO is a powerful tool designed to detect Cross-Site Scripting (XSS) vulnerabilities in web applications.
 It provides automated scanning capabilities to identify potential XSS vectors and vulnerabilities across web pages and forms.

 # Features